jasonkuhrt-archive/oauth2-implicit/README.md

 ## NOTES

 - `localStorage` is used to cache `credentials`.
 The benefit of this is that we avoid some network IO: A redirect to the Authorization Server and another back to the client app.
 Rest assured the cache is discarded if the `credentials`' `expiresIn` has been recahed (internally stored as `expiresAt`).
-Beware of user edge-case bug #8 which should be fixed soon.

 ## Test